Martin-Velev/notes/README.md

 ### Run the app

-create a `.env.local` file with the following content:
+create a `.env.local` file at the root of the project with the following content:

 ```
 DB_ROOT_URI=mongodb://localhost:27017